-This document was last revised or approved by the LegalXML Electronic Court Filing TC on the above date.
+This document was last revised or approved by the OASIS LegalXML Electronic Court Filing TC on the above date.
 The level of approval is also listed above.
-Check the "Latest Version" or "Latest Approved Version" location noted above for possible later revisions of this document.
+Check the "Latest Version" location noted above for possible later revisions of this document.